What is Second Breath?

 How does it work?

-Patients undergoing a lung transplant can be eligible to receive a $1,000 Lung Transplant Assistance Gift Basket.
-The basket may include gift certificates towards the necessities, including parking, fuel, food and accommodation.
+Patients undergoing a lung transplant can be eligible to receive a $1,000 in Lung Transplant Assistance.
+This may include gift certificates towards the necessities, including parking, fuel, food and accommodation.
 It may also include important medical equipment, such as:

 - blood pressure cuffs

 - digital thermometer

 This program is currently in transition, therefore, The Lung Association, Alberta & NWT (TLA) is not currently providing any grants.
 Please check back at a later date for more information.

 Having a lung transplant can be overwhelming.
 TLA has compiled a Lung Transplant Handbook to answer some of the many questions you may have.